bokeh/bokeh/sphinx/source/docs/user_guide/extensions_gallery/widget.rst

 This example shows how to add a double-ended slider widget to the plot.

-The single normal Bokeh slider controls the power of the lines (the blue line has a power given by half that value).
+The single normal Bokeh slider controls the power of the line.
-The double ended sliders control the x ranges for the blue (middle slider) and red (bottom slider) lines.
+The double ended sliders control the x ranges for the line.